The rise of smart devices has managed to remind us that voice recognition is one of the most important technologies being developed these days.

 The Star Trek computer is closer to reality thanks to speech recognition researchers, engineers and developers who are working on a solution that can replace most of what we know as the computer operation system (OS).
 Currently, smart personal assistants are part of an OS; the next step is to minimize the graphic components of the OS and replace them with interfaces that favor microphones as input devices.
 Next-generation CUI devices will be small boxes equipped with a microphone and speakers that can respond to queries and handle commands while carrying out a conversation.

 The human voice can be used for the purpose of identification or verification.
 Voice bio-metrics is a specialized sub-field of computer and network security that will continue to advance substantially over the next few years.
-The financial industry already uses voice in automated customer service applications such as telephone-based banking; the next step would be to eliminate PIN codes and account numbers by applying the use of passphrases.
+The use of voice recognition in banking is already in use as automated customer service applications for telephone-based banking.
+The next step would be to eliminate PIN codes and account numbers by applying the use of passphrases.
 Next-generation voice bio-metrics systems are being developed to recognize the physical and behavioral traits that make our speech unique.